pennstategeog467/fall-2015/README.md

 **PSU Data**
  - Trees
+ - Roofline Details
+  - Roof-lines are not specific to each building
+  - Work with OPP on adding building attribute to roof-line detail
+  - Needed for emplementing Building Heights
- - Implement Building heights
+ - Implement Building Heights
+  - Use existing height information to give buildings a relative height
-  - Transform roof details to match relative to top of building
+  - Transform Roof-line details to match relative building heights
-  - Heights could just be relative to the overall height
-  - Roof-line file is not specific to each building

 **Online Map**
  - Directions